CLRX/CLRX-mirror/doc/ClrxAsmPseudoOps.md

 ### .equ, .set

-Syntax: .equ SYMBOL, EXPR
+Syntax: .equ SYMBOL, EXPR|REG
-Syntax: .set SYMBOL, EXPR
+Syntax: .set SYMBOL, EXPR|REG

-Define symbol with specified value of the expression given in second operand.
+Define symbol with specified value of the expression or register or register range given in second operand.
 Symbol defined by using these pseudo-operations can be redefined many times.

 ### .equiv

-Syntax: .equiv SYMBOL, EXPR
+Syntax: .equiv SYMBOL, EXPR|REG

-Define symbol with specified value of the expression given in second operand.
+Define symbol with specified value of the expression or register or register range given in second operand given in second operand.
 Symbol defined by using `.equiv` can not be redefined.
 If symbol was already defined this pseudo-operations causes an error.

 ### .eqv

-Syntax: .eqv SYMBOL, EXPR
+Syntax: .eqv SYMBOL, EXPR|REG

-Define symbol with specified expression given in second operand.
+Define symbol with specified expression or register or register range given in second operand given in second operand.
 Symbol defined by using `.eqv` can not be redefined.
 If symbol was already defined this pseudo-operations causes an error.
 The expression of symbol will be evaluated any time when symbol will be used.